quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 %   email = "stpeter@jabber.org"
 .# Abstract

-This specification addresses the challenges of using JavaScript Object Notation (JSON) with constrained devices by providing a set of mapping rules to Concise Binary Object Representation (CBOR) that preserve all semantic information, such that the original JSON string can be identically re-created.
-JSON Constrained Notation can be used directly by devices as a native data format, which can be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.
+This specification addresses the challenges of using JavaScript Object Notation (JSON) with constrained devices by providing a standard set of mapping rules to Concise Binary Object Representation (CBOR) that preserve all semantic information, such that the original JSON string can be identically re-created.
+JSON Constrained Notation can also be used by devices as a native data format, which can then be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.

 {mainmatter}